nstepp/gfolding/src/gfolds.md

 The next function takes a context, and combines it with the accumulated value (`c`), returning a possibly different type (`d`).

-One can think of the depth function as a context function composed with an aggregation function, e.g.
+In many cases, one can think of the depth function as a context function composed with an aggregation function, e.g.

 ```haskell
 mkDepthAgg :: (Context a b -> d') -> (d' -> c -> d) -> (Context a b -> c -> d)